RECOGNITION & APPLICATION

 keys in 1998.
 Transponder based systems are standard on some models, and

-optional on most others.
+optional on others.
 If your key has a gray or tan colored rubber head, it has a transponder.

 DUPLICATION & ORIGINATION